ROSS-org/ross-org.github.io/_posts/2016-11-28-instrumentation.md

 All 3 instrumentation types can be used independently or together.
 The command line options for the instrumentation are shown under the title "ROSS Instrumentation" when you run `--help` with a ROSS/CODES model.
 Just make sure to update ROSS for the instrumentation and then rebuild your model (including CODES if necessary).
 For all instrumentation types, you can use `--stats-filename` option to set a prefix for the output files.
 All of the output files are stored in a directory named `stats-output` that is created in the running directory.

 ### GVT-based Instrumentation
-This collects data immediately after each GVT and can be turned on by using `--enable-gvt-stats=1` at runtime.
+This collects data immediately after each GVT.
 By default, the data is collected on a PE basis, but some metrics can be changed to tracking on a KP or LP basis (depending on the metric).
 To turn on instrumentation for the KP/LP granularity, use `--granularity=1`.

 When collecting only on a PE basis (i.e., `--granularity=0`), this is the format of the data: